 If you love apples and desserts with apples in them, I think you’ll love this recipe!
-It’s a decadent, rich tasting, sweet monkey bread.
-It makes a wonderful brunch treat or dessert and perfect for the holidays.
-One skinny serving has 196 calories, 7 grams of fat and 7 Weight Watchers Freestyle SmartPoints.
+It’s a decadent, rich-tasting, sweet monkey bread.
+It makes a wonderful brunch treat or dessert and is perfect for the holidays.
+One skinny serving has 196 calories, 7 grams of fat, and 7 Blue WW Freestyle SmartPoints, and 7 Green.
 So easy to make and freezes great.

 Prep Time: 15 minutes

 Bake Time: 25 minutes